Stardew Valley (soundtrack): Reception

-Stardew Valley soundtrack received mostly positive reviews.
+Stardew Valley soundtrack received very positive reviews.
 Polygon's Nicole Clark found the game's soundtrack relaxing.
-Polygon's Petrana Radulovic said the game's soundtrack hits the slaps.
+Polygon's Petrana Radulovic said the game's soundtrack "slaps".
 The Guardian said it "upscaled the music along with the graphics, making it more orchestral and realistic", while retaining some of that video game feel in the synths and digital voices that permeate the soundscape.
 PC Gamer's Elie Gould praised the soundtrack, noting that Barone had no formal musical training.

 Different versions

 On August 15, 2020, the orchestral album Symphonic Tale: The Place I Truly Belong (Music from Stardew Valley) directed by Kentaro Sato and performed by the Budapest Symphony Orchestra was released.
 ConcernedApe collaborated with Norihiko Hibino on an album series Prescription for Sleep.
 The series remixes video game soundtracks with piano and saxophone.
 The Prescription for Sleep: Stardew Valley album was released in May 2021.
 It includes 10 tracks from the game's original soundtrack and one new track called "Beauty in the Seasons".
 ConcernedApe promoted its first Stardew Valley concert tour, Stardew Valley: Festival of Seasons, on October 10, 2023.
 ConcernedApe has unveiled their second concert tour, Stardew Valley: Symphony of Seasons, on November 20, 2024.